fangwei123456/spikingjelly/docs/source/activation_based_en/migrate_from_legency.rst

     lif = neuron.LIFNode()

 In the new version of SpikingJelly, all modules are single-step modules by default.
-We write codes similar to the old version, except for we replace ``clock_driven`` by ``activation_based``:
+We write codes similar to the old version, except we replace ``clock_driven``with ``activation_based``:

 .. code-block:: python